SAIL of Greenville

 • Teams need to furnish their own fans.
 If you would like for your fans to be locked inside the building on Friday, you must have them delivered to Westside before 1:00 pm.

-• A common Generator is provided by SAIL for use by all Divisions.
-Extension cords must be provided by the teams.
+• Extension cords must be provided by the teams.
 Maximum cord length is 100 feet and minimum wire size is 12 AWG (the smaller the number the bigger the wire size, i.e. 10 AWG is better than 12 AWG).

 • There must be a tent parent responsible for group control and swimmer notification IN THE TENT during the meet.